-For a Subordinate CA Certificate to be considered Technically Constrained, the certificate MUST include an Extended Key Usage (EKU) extension specifying all extended key usages that the Subordinate CA Certificate is authorized to issue certificates for.
-The anyExtendedKeyUsage KeyPurposeId MUST NOT appear within this extension.
+For a Subordinate CA Certificate to be considered Technically Constrained, the certificate SHALL include an Extended Key Usage (EKU) extension specifying all extended key usages that the Subordinate CA Certificate is authorized to issue certificates for.
+The anyExtendedKeyUsage KeyPurposeId SHALL NOT appear within this extension.

-If a Subordinate CA Certificate includes the id-kp-serverAuth extended key usage and the respective Subordinate CA needs to be treated as technically constrained and audited as described in section 8.7, then the Subordinate CA Certificate MUST include the Name Constraints X.509v3 extension with constraints on dNSName, iPAddress and DirectoryName as follows:
+If a Subordinate CA Certificate includes the id-kp-serverAuth KeyPurposeId in the extended key usage extension and the respective Subordinate CA needs to be treated as technically constrained for SSL/TLS Server Certificates and audited as described in section 8.7, then the Subordinate CA Certificate SHALL include the Name Constraints X.509v3 extension with constraints on dNSName, iPAddress and DirectoryName as follows:

-- a) For each dNSName in permittedSubtrees, HARICA MUST confirm that the Applicant has registered the dNSName or has been authorized by the domain registrant to act on the registrant's behalf in line with the verification practices of section 3.2.2.4. - b) For each iPAddress range in permittedSubtrees, HARICA MUST confirm that the Applicant has been assigned the iPAddress range or has been authorized by the assigner to act on the assignee's behalf.
+- a) For each dNSName in permittedSubtrees, HARICA SHALL confirm that the Applicant has registered the dNSName or has been authorized by the domain registrant to act on the registrant's behalf in line with the verification practices of section 3.2.2.4. - b) For each iPAddress range in permittedSubtrees, HARICA SHALL confirm that the Applicant has been assigned the iPAddress range or has been authorized by the assigner to act on the assignee's behalf.

-c) For each DirectoryName in permittedSubtrees HARICA MUST confirm the Applicants and/or Subsidiary's Organizational name and location such that end entity certificates issued from the subordinate CA Certificate will be in compliancy with section 7.1.2
+c) For each DirectoryName in permittedSubtrees HARICA SHALL confirm the Applicants and/or Subsidiary's Organizational name and location such that end entity certificates issued from the subordinate CA Certificate will be in compliancy with section 7.1.2

-If the Subordinate CA Certificate includes the id-kp-serverAuth extended key usage and the respective Subordinate CA needs to be treated as technically constrained and audited as described in section 8.7 and not allowed to issue certificates with an iPAddress, then the Subordinate CA Certificate MUST specify the entire IPv4 and IPv6 address ranges in excludedSubtrees.
-The Subordinate CA Certificate MUST include within excludedSubtrees an iPAddress GeneralName of 8 zero octets (covering the IPv4 address range of 0.0.0.0/0).
-The Subordinate CA Certificate MUST also include within excludedSubtrees an iPAddress GeneralName of 32 zero octets (covering the IPv6 address range of ::0/0).
-Otherwise, the Subordinate CA Certificate MUST include at least one iPAddress in permittedSubtrees.
+If the Subordinate CA Certificate includes the id-kp-serverAuth KeyPurposeId in the extended key usage extension and the respective Subordinate CA needs to be treated as technically constrained for SSL/TLS Server Certificates and audited as described in section 8.7 and not allowed to issue certificates with an iPAddress, then the Subordinate CA Certificate SHALL specify the entire IPv4 and IPv6 address ranges in excludedSubtrees.
+The Subordinate CA Certificate SHALL include within excludedSubtrees an iPAddress GeneralName of 8 zero octets (covering the IPv4 address range of 0.0.0.0/0).
+The Subordinate CA Certificate SHALL also include within excludedSubtrees an iPAddress GeneralName of 32 zero octets (covering the IPv6 address range of ::0/0).
+Otherwise, the Subordinate CA Certificate SHALL include at least one iPAddress in permittedSubtrees.

-If the Subordinate CA Certificate includes an extended key usage other than the "idkp-serverAuth" it is treated as technically constrained and audited as described in section 8.7.

-Moreover, HARICA ROOT CA 2011 is limited to the following domains: .gr, .eu, .edu, .org.
+If the Subordinate CA Certificate includes an extended key usage other than the idkp-serverAuth [RFC5280] or anyExtendedKeyUsage [RFC5280] it is treated as technically constrained for SSL/TLS Server Certificates and audited as described in section 8.7.Moreover, HARICA ROOT CA 2011 is limited to the following domains: .gr, .eu, .edu, .org.